bunspout/bunspout/README.md

 ## Limitations / Known Issues

 Bunspout focuses on fast, streaming Excel operations.
-The package is currently in the alpha stages.
+The package is currently in the alpha stage.
 Here are current limitations:

 ### 🚫 **No Formula Evaluation**